Jamber

 Jambar has several public facilities, including a basic health unit, post office, high schools for both boys and girls, and a telephone exchange.
 Two banks, HBL and BOP, operate here.
 Numerous private educational institutions, owned by individuals, are also present, with Rafiq Model School being a well-known and prominent school.
 It is affiliated with the Punjab Education Foundation and offers free education to needy students.

 Cricket is a popular sport here, along with football, kabaddi, volleyball, and badminton.

 Location

-It is situated on the N-5, approximately 11 km from Phoolnagar and 66 km from Lahore, the capital of Punjab Province.
+It is situated on the N-5, approximately 11 km from Phoolnagar and 66 km from Lahore.

 Century Paper & Board Mills, a well-established company, is located near Jamber.
 The town is steadily progressing.